Topics on topology and superstring theory: Cohomology and gerbes

 so that we recover $F_{\beta} - F_{\alpha} = dA_{\alpha\beta}$ and $d\log g = \check{\delta}A$.
 In particular, $dF_{\beta} - dF_{\alpha} = 0$, so that we recover the curvature $G = dF$.

 By definition, a trivial gerbe with trivial connection is represented by coboundaries:

 Of course the curvature $G$ is zero, so that the 2-form of the connection is locally exact.
-We are instead complitely free to choose the 1-forms $A_{\alpha}$, thus when they have the form \eqref{TrivialGerbeConnection} they are ininfluent for the gerbe geometry.
+We are instead completely free to choose the 1-forms $A_{\alpha}$, thus when they have the form \eqref{TrivialGerbeConnection} they are immaterial for the gerbe geometry.
 Since \eqref{TrivialGerbeConnection} is a coboundary, it is equivalent to the realization $(1, 0, 0)$.